Elnix90/Youtube-Downloader/README.md

 This project automates the process of **fetching, downloading, and managing YouTube music videos**.
 It integrates with the **YouTube Data API v3** to access your liked videos or any playlist you choose, and uses `yt-dlp` for high-quality downloads.
 It also retrieves **artist names, track titles, and even song lyrics** for your library.
-You can also Automaticaly add albums by fetching the title and author name of the songs or video.
-(Fully customisable)
+You can also Automaticaly add lyrics or tags by fetching the title and uploader name of the songs or video (Fully customisable), and remove segments via sponsorblock

 ---